GIScience/lulc-utility/README.md

 | SENTINELHUB_API_SECRET    | Token acquired from SentinelHub dashboard                                                           |
 | LOG_LEVEL                 | The minimum level for log messages                                                                  |

+Any environment variables that include special characters must be wrapped in single quotation marks (`''`).

 The training process can be parametrized using relevant configuration files.
 Visit [`./conf/**/*.yaml`](conf) for reference.